lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

 Command Line Scripts for the Instrument Simulator
 =================================================

 These command-line scripts allow one to run and modify the instrument simulator.
+For details on what's going on under the hood, see :ref:`instrument`.

 ``instrument_simulator``
 ------------------------

-The ``instrument_simulator`` script takes a SIMPUT file and generates a simulated observation in a standard event file format which can then be processed by standard tools such as CIAO, HEATOOLS, XSPEC, etc.
+The ``instrument_simulator`` script takes a SIMPUT catalog and generates a simulated observation in a standard event file format which can then be processed by standard tools such as CIAO, HEATOOLS, XSPEC, etc.